French Polynesia's 3rd constituency

 French Polynesia's third constituency is a French legislative constituency in French Polynesia.
-It is represented by Moetai Brotherson of Tavini Huiraatira.
+It is represented by Mereana Reid Arbelot of Tavini Huiraatira.

 It was created in the 2010 redistricting of French legislative constituencies, which came into application for the June 2012 legislative election.

-It contains part of Tahiti (Faaa and Punaauia) and all the Leeward Islands (Bora-Bora, Huahine, Maupiti, Tahaa, Taputapuatea, Tumaraa and Uturoa).
+It consists of the communes of Faaa and Punaauia in Tahiti, and all communes in the Leeward Islands (Bora-Bora, Huahine, Maupiti, Tahaa, Taputapuatea, Tumaraa, Uturoa).